drmarcogir/structuraldiversity/README.md

 ## Repository Structure

-The GitHub repository is organized to facilitate easy access to the code, data, and results produced during the research process.
+The GitHub repository is organized to facilitate easy access to the code enance reproducibility of the results.
 The main components of the repository include: